mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 and the Data Driven Discovery Initiative from the [Moore Foundation](https://www.moore.org/)*

+*This page includes embedded large profiles.
+It may look better on the actual site TODO: link to live site (rather than through syndicated pages like planet.python) and it may take a while to load on non-broadband connections (total size is around 20MB)*

 Summary
 -------

 We analyze a stack of images in parallel with NumPy arrays distributed across a cluster of machines on Amazon's EC2 with Dask array.
-This is a model application shared among many image analysis groups ranging from satelite imagery to bio-medical applications.
+This is a model application shared among many image analysis groups ranging from satellite imagery to bio-medical applications.
 We go through a series of common
 operations: